-Let’s kick this Home DIY Tips and Tricks List off with a quick 2-minute video of 10 of my favorite, mostly easy, DIY Tips.
+Let’s kick this big list of Home Improvement Tips and Tricks off with a quick 2-minute video of 10 of my favorite, mostly easy, DIY Tips.
 A few of the tips in this video have more detailed descriptions or info below.

 I’m loving my new porch lights.
 They are these Light Sensing LED Smart Bulbs.
 They look exactly like a normal light bulb, BUT they actually have a light sensor hiding on them somewhere.
 They turn themselves off and on when it gets dark.
 Absolutely no apps required to work or set up.
 Just screw it in like a normal light.
 That means, I don’t have to worry about turning them off and on anymore.

 Can I just say, it was pretty embarrassing how often my lights were left on all day.
 It was really an out of site, out of mind situation.
 I hated thinking about the electricity and money I was wasting every single day.
 AND, another huge plus, these will still work when I’m on vacation, without me doing a thing.
-So, that’s great for a little extra home security.
+So, this Home Improvement Tips and Tricks update is great for a little extra home security.

 This switch is perfect for your bath fans, guys.
 You can set it to run from 5 to 60 minutes.
 Then it automatically shuts itself off.
 No more leaving the bath fan on all day, while you’re at work.
 This one saves us money and electricity every day, without any effort.